 All matters related to protected data should be referred to the Campus Information Security Officer at firstname.lastname@example.org.

-The management of protected data on campus is covered by the HSU Executive Memo regarding Protected Information and by the HSU Appropriate Use Policy.
-A number of CSU policies as well as state and federal laws also address various issues around the use and misuse of confidential information.
+The management of protected data on campus is covered by the HSU Executive Memo regarding Protected Information and by the CSU Responsible Use Policy.
+A number of other CSU policies as well as state and federal laws also address various issues around the use and misuse of confidential information.